COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 To elicit the client’s requirements and ensure we streamlined our focus on the new system to best align with their needs, we carefully read the brief and conducted several meetings to coordinate the specific features they wanted.

-As a team we decomposed the brief and devised a series of discussion points in order to clarify things addressed in the document, ensuring we understood fully what it was that they were asking of us.
+As a team we decomposed the brief and devised a series of discussion points to clarify things addressed in the document, ensuring we understood fully what it was that they were asking of us.
 One challenge we faced upon receiving the project brief was related to “permission levels”.
 Initially, we were unsure what our client meant by this and required further elaboration.
 Another challenge we faced was understanding the goals that they would be tracking because there was no evidence given of what they currently track.

 We organised a meeting to help us clarify our confusion, and we now understand that the implementation of permission levels meant that each company would have the permission to see all targets, but only the permission to edit their own targets.
 We were also given some examples of what they currently track to further our understanding of the purpose of this new system to be built.